ibm-cloud-docs/power-iaas/modifying-instance.md

 {: help}
 {: support}

-When you modify a VSI to update its configuration, you can use the **Storage** tab only to detach a storage volume from the VSI, not to delete it.
-Detached volumes are not deleted.
+When you modify a VSI to update its configuration, you can use the **Storage** tab to only detach a storage volume from the VSI.
+Detached storage volumes are not deleted automatically and continue to incur charges until you delete them.
 To delete a storage volume, complete the following steps:

 1. Open the {{site.data.keyword.powerSys_notm}} user interface in [IBM Cloud](https://cloud.ibm.com/power/overview){: external}.

 2. Click **Workspaces** in the navigation panel.
-The Workspaces page with a list of existing workspaces is displayed.
+The Workspaces page with a list of the existing workspaces is displayed.

-3. Select the workspace which contains the storage volume that you want delete.
+3. Select the workspace which contains the storage volume to delete.
 The Workspace details panel is displayed.

 4. Click **View virtual servers**.
 The Virtual server instances page is displayed.

 5. In the navigation panel, click **Storage** > **Storage volumes**.
-The Storage volumes page is displayed with a list of existing storage volumes on the **Volumes** tab.
+The Storage volumes page is displayed with a list of the existing storage volumes on the **Volumes** tab.

-6. Click the overflow menu (⋮) on the volume entry that you want to delete and select **Delete**.
+6. Click the overflow menu (⋮) on the volume entry to delete and select **Delete**.
 The Confirm delete dialog is displayed.

 7. To continue, click **Delete**.

-    You cannot recover a storage volume after it is successfully deleted.
+    You cannot recover a storage volume after it is deleted.
     {: note}

 To delete a volume or a replication-enabled primary volume, the status of the storage volume must be `available`, `error`, `error_restoring`, `error_extending`, or `error_managing`.
 Also, the storage volume cannot be deleted if it is in the state of migrating, attached, belongs to a group, has snapshots, or is disassociated from its snapshots after a transfer.